• Skip to primary navigation

 Ingredients

-• 32 grams Cacao Barry extra brute cocoa powder
+• 45 grams Cacao Barry extra brute cocoa powder or your favourite Dutch processed cocoa powder, sifted to remove lumps

 Instructions

 • In a large bowl, melt together the butter and the chocolate.
-You can do this over a pan of simmering water or in the microwave at power level 5.
-Pause to stir a little so that the mixture heats evenly.
+You can do this over a pan of simmering water or in the microwave at power level 5, pausing from time to time to stir a little so that the mixture heats evenly.

-• Add the granulated sugar to the bowl of melted chocolate and butter, and whisk it in.
+• Add the granulated sugar to the bowl of melted chocolate and butter, and stir it in.

 • Add the eggs, one at a time, mixing well between each addition.
-Dump in the flour, cocoa powder, salt, and baking powder, and stir it in.
+Dump in the flour, cocoa powder, and salt, and stir it in.

-• Fold in walnuts, if using.
-Pour the batter into the prepared pan and smooth the surface.
-Top with raspberries and pumpkin seeds, if using.
+• Pour the batter into the prepared pan and smooth the surface with a mini offset spatula.
+Sprinkle with extra chopped white chocolate and fresh raspberries.

-• Bake for 30 to 40 minutes or however long it takes to achieve your perfect brownies.
-Let cool completely in the pan before serving.
+• Bake for 30 to 40 minutes, or for however long it takes to achieve your perfect brownies.
+I like my brownies chewy so I bake them for 35 minutes.
+Let cool completely in the pan before cutting into squares using a plastic knife.
+Don't use a metal knife because it will stick.

 Notes